arangodb/velocypack/API.md

 by querying the Exception's `what` method.
 The error position in the input JSON can be retrieved by using the Parser's `errorPos` method.

-The parser behavior can be adjusted using the parser's `options` attribute as follows:
+The parser behavior can be adjusted by setting the following attributes in the Parser's `options` attribute:

 - `validateUt8Strings`: when set to `true`, string values will be validated for UTF-8 compliance.
 UTF-8 checking can slow down the parser performance so client applications are given the choice about this.